sasabosnic/rgz/pagination.md

-# Comparing Vanilla JavaScript, Ramda, and Elm
+# Compare Vanilla JavaScript, Ramda, and Elm

 I recently worked on pagination for a web app.
 This simple problem is a good case study for comparing JavaScript and Elm.